 - 1. The consultation processes noted in the proposal are relatively limited.
 Bulk of the consultation process will be undertaken during the R-PP process.
 The process thus far does not appear to have consulted with IPOs, who deserve a high priority given the challenges REDD+ is likely to face, which are noted in the Strategy and Implementation sections. - 2.
 The document also notes the extensive involvement of seven international partners, which is very encouraging, but there is no explicit mention of the involvement of IPOs in their activities either. - 3.
 There is no explicit mention of the inputs received from participants during the meeting sessions. - 4.
 How important are private companies today and in the future relative to state operating companies? - 5.
 Page 19 notes three sub-WGs have been established but page 13 lists four? - 6.
-The consultation and participation plan notes the need for public dialogue at the community
+The consultation and participation plan notes the need for public dialogue at the community level, which is very good.
+Would be even better if this were initiated to support the preparation of the R-PP. - 7.
+Community-based and rights-based approach, and the role of local community/ethnic minority groups should be asserted clearly as a stakeholder or owner of REDD - 8.
+It is important to get the interest and support of the provinces and districts, but establishing a pilot provincial level Technical Working Group may not be the best way to start this process.
+It would be better to bring together stakeholders at this level through UN-REDD, which has already piloted FPIC in Lam Dong province as noted in the plan. - 9.
+Working at two levels national and community is very sensible, but once again, it is essential to have a process for achieving feedback and showing the stakeholders how that is being used.
+This may involve changes in national plans because of community opposition but these are the things that must be worked out. - 10.
+The budget for the web-based part of this component seems too small to accomplish what needs to be done it should at least be doubled. - 11.
+The proposal does a quite complete job of engaging national level participants and partners but the number of activities to engage state and local level participants particularly IPOs is very limited.

-3 Did the R-PP development, in particular the development of the ToR for the strategic environmental and social assessment and the Consultation and Participation Plan, include civil society, including forest dwellers and Indigenous Peoples representation?
-In this context the representative(s) will be determined in one of the following ways: (i) self-determined representative(s) meeting the following requirements: (a) selected through a participatory, consultative process; (b) having national coverage or networks; (c) previous experience working with the Government and UN system; (d) demonstrated experience serving as a representative, receiving input from, consulting with, and providing feedback to, a wide scope of civil society including Indigenous Peoples organizations; or (ii) Individual(s) recognized as legitimate representative(s) of a national network of civil society and/or Indigenous Peoples organizations (e.g., the GEF Small Grants National Steering Committee or National Forest Program Steering Committee).
+Revised TAP Assessment on October 17, 2010: There has been limited participation of local communities and Indigenous Peoples Organizations in development of the R-PP. The revised document notes that there is no substantial involvement of the private sector and local communities at present because i) they may not see any direct benefits in short run from the network participation; ii) the Network does not provide representative, receiving input from, consulting with, and providing feedback to, a wide scope of civil society including Indigenous Peoples organizations; or (ii) Individual(s) recognized as legitimate representative(s) of a national network of civil society and/or Indigenous Peoples organizations (e.g., the GEF Small Grants National Steering Committee or National Forest Program Steering Committee).